Magnolia Pumpkin Patch | Huge Pumpkins in Seattle

 Did you know there’s a pumpkin patch in Seattle?
 No, I’m not talking about the surrounding area like Carnation, Monroe, or Kent.
 There’s an honest to goodness pumpkin patch right here in the city.
 You can find it in Magnolia.
 These aren’t typical pumpkins, either.
 The pumpkins at the Magnolia pumpkin patch are MASSIVE!

 We first heard about the Magnolia pumpkin patch on a news story.
 Naturally, we decided to check it out.
 You can find the pumpkin patch at 3707 29th Ave.
-W.; right in the middle of a neighborhood.
+W. (Map); right in the middle of a neighborhood.
 It’s impossible to miss.
 The front yard is loaded with huge pumpkins, sky-high corn stalks, and much more.

 The man behind the Magnolia pumpkin patch is Greg Shaw (aka “The Pumpkin Man”).
 He grew his first pumpkin in 1970, and he’s grown pumpkins off and on in different parts of Magnolia since then.
-He’s grown pumpkins in the current location since 2008.
+He’s produced pumpkins in the current location since 2008.
 People are encouraged to swing by and see the pumpkins anytime for free.
 There’s even a light in the front yard so you can see the gourds at night.

 Like I mentioned before, the pumpkins at the Magnolia pumpkin patch are HUGE.
 They’re so big, Shaw has even entered them in competitions in the past.
 The largest pumpkin he’s ever had weighed 500 pounds.
 I’d venture to guess the average pumpkin on his property is hundreds of pounds, and there are many of them.